Child support

 How can I get my license back?

-2. We will release the suspension when DSHS notifies us that you are in compliance with your child support order, and mail you a letter telling you that the suspension has been released.
+2. When DSHS notifies us that you're in compliance with your child support order, we'll release the suspension and mail you a letter telling you that the suspension has been released.

 Related laws